-MGT 5100 - Managerial Economics 3 Credits
+MGT 5100 - Managerial Economics Credits: 3

-Reviews and applies, from micro-economic and macro-economic theory, those concepts, principles and techniques of analysis that are of particular importance to the manager.
-The course will include topics such as price theories, elasticity, market efficiency, market failure, labor market economics, aggregate economic activity and phenomena, fiscal and monetary policy, comparative advantage in practical business situations is stressed.
-Prerequisite: Competency in economics, quantitative analysis and statistics.
+Reviews and applies, from micro-economic and macro-economic theory, those concepts, principles, and techniques of analysis that are of particular importance to the manager.
+The course will include topics such as price theories, elasticity, market efficiency, market failure, labor market economics, aggregate economic activity and phenomena, fiscal and monetary policy, and comparative advantage in practical business situations.

+Prerequisite: Competency in economics, quantitative analysis, and statistics.